testcontainers/testcontainers-elixir/README.md

 ```

 Activate reuse of database containers started by mix task with adding `testcontainers.reuse.enable=true` in `~/.testcontainers.properties`.
 This is experimental.

+You can pass arguments to mix test by append -- to the of the command like this:

+`mix testcontainers.test -- --exclude flaky --stale`

+In the example above we are excluding flaky tests and using the --stale option.

 ### Logging